 KRABI Railay, the 2nd hottest beach destination after Phuket in Thailand.
 Krabi Rock

 Sick of the commercialized Patong Beach?
-Krabi brings you one step closer to a more quaint and rustic part of Thailand.
-In January, me and a bunch of crazy rock climbers decided to make our way there to – conquer the incredible limestone cliff rocks on Krabi Railey Island!
+Krabi Railay brings you one step closer to a more quaint and rustic part of Thailand.
+In January, me and a bunch of crazy rock climbers decided to make our way there to – conquer the incredible limestone cliff rocks on Krabi Railay Island!

 Outdoor Rock climbing, the #1 selling point and known attraction in Krabi island to tourists all over the world.
-So instead of the usual beach sun tanning, thai massages and crowded night markets, we found ourselves staying on Railey Island and Tonsai island, best known for the nicest rock walls across Southeast Asia.
+So instead of the usual beach sun tanning, thai massages and crowded night markets, we found ourselves staying on Railay Island and Tonsai island, best known for the nicest rock walls across Southeast Asia.
 Before I get to the details of my rock climbing Krabi adventures…

 Krabi – Rock, Raw and Rustic Railay